 Then there is “partial intestacy” - another common situation where a will exists but the intended beneficiary has died before the testator without any provision made for this.
 However, whether it be a full or partial intestacy, Guardian Solicitors has access to probate genealogists who can prepare a family tree and thus identify and locate the surviving beneficiaries to the estate on your behalf.

-For further information or a consultation please call Guardian Solicitors on 0203 301 6600 or email us at: firstname.lastname@example.org
+For further information on probate services North London or a consultation please call Guardian Solicitors on 0203 301 6600 or email us at: firstname.lastname@example.org

 Our intestacy services